-If you are considering a live out nanny, you should seriously consider the commute distance they have.
+When you consider hiring a nanny, think about whether they will be live in our out.
+If you are considering a live-out nanny, you should seriously consider the commute distance they have.
 It depends of course on the role you are looking to fill.
 If it is a rota position, and the nanny will live in for the week(s) they cover, then the commute is less important, but if it is a daily role, and the job starts at 7am, if the nanny lives two hours away, their commute becomes impossible.
 You might also want or need a nanny to travel with you, and you should consider their home situation, and if they have the flexibility to do this.
-These are good questions to ask at interview stage.
+These are good questions to ask at the interview stage.

-As mentioned above, you might be looking for a specific skilled nanny.
-For example, a language skill might be important, or a physical skills such as having experience working with newborns.
+When you consider hiring a nanny, you might be looking for this person to have specific skills.
+For example, a language skill might be important, or skills such as having experience working with newborns.
 These skills vary from family to family but are equally important.
-Remember however, that the more special skills you opt for, make the pool of candidates smaller.
-So create a list of non-negotiable skills and then others that you can be more flexible with.
+Remember, however, that the more special skills you opt for, make the pool of candidates smaller.
+So, create a list of non-negotiable skills and then others that you can be more flexible with.
 For example, the nanny might have to drive due to your location, but if they don’t ski it’s not the end of the world.
 You want to keep your options open, so try not to limit yourself before you’ve even started!

 The most important element of a nanny is their flexibility.
 Family life is hectic, and can and will change at last minute, and a professional nanny should be willing to accommodate this (within reason).
 In a recent Tatler article, the magazine discusses how flexibility of a nanny is highly sought after, with many families experiencing the opposite (and in turn creating stress).
 Flexibility is an important part of the role and commitment to a family, and this is something a professional nanny should pride themselves in.

 Length of Commitment